disoauth/DiscoAuth/docs/source/api.rst

   Makes an auth url, but for bots

   :param client_id: The client id of your bot
-  :param permissions: The permissions of your bot.
-Currently only takes integer
+  :param permissions: The permissions of your bot
-  :type permissions: int
+  :type permissions: int or :class:`permissions`

   .. py:method:: url()
     :async: